bhuga/promising-future/README.md

 # Promising Future
-A glimpse of a promising future in which Ruby supports delayed execution.
+A glimpse of a promising future in which Ruby supports lazy evaluation.

 ## Overview
 [Promises and futures][] both transparently defer the execution of a block.